Jean-Marc Hamel

 Born in Lotbinière, Quebec, he received a Bachelor of Commerce degree in 1948 and a Master of Commerce degree in 1949 from Université Laval.
 He received a M.P.A. from Syracuse University in 1956.

 In 1990, he was made an Officer of the Order of Canada for "his ability to work with political parties, candidates, the media and the general public helped to foster the atmosphere of confidence now associated with the entire Canadian electoral system".

-He was predeceased by his wife Jacqueline in April 2002.
+Hamel was predeceased by his wife Jacqueline in April 2002.
+He died on May 24, 2024, at the age of 99.